University of Sussex2015 League Table Ranking 38

 - In the 2008 RAE, 100% of departments at Sussex have world-leading, internationally excellent or internationally recognised research, placing the University among the leading 30 research universities in the UK.

 - As part of our £50m fundraising campaign 'Making the Future' we have announced funding for major research centres at Sussex e.g. Andrew and Virginia Rudd Centre for Adoption Research and Practice; Sackler Centre for Consciousness Science; Sussex Centre for Middle East Studies; and Sussex Centre for the Study of Corruption.

-- The recently refurbished library – which is open 24-hours during term time – contains more than 700,000 volumes and has electronic access to more than 30,000 journals.
+- The recently refurbished Library – which is open 24 hours a day during term time – contains more than 700,000 volumes and has electronic access to more than 30,000 journals.

 - The Library's special collections are housed at The Keep, a state-of-the art new historical resource centre a short walk from campus.
 The collections include original manuscripts and first editions by Virginia Woolf, Jane Austen and Rudyard Kipling, and the Mass Observation Archive, a unique social history resource.

 - We have recently invested an additional £1.5m in IT developments – including WiFi provision in all our student residences and double the number of available PCs on campus.

 - The Student Life Centre is a 'one-stop shop', giving students help with academic issues, funding advice and personal problems.